Where the stories

 Svanshóll

-If you are visiting the Sorcerer’s Cottage you are near Bjarnarfjordur, an area steeped in stories and tales of the pagan customs, folklore, and sorcery.
-Svansholl (Svan’s Hill) in Bjarnarfjordur, where you will also find the Sorcerer’s Cottage, was originally the land of Svanur the Sorcerer.
+If you are visiting the Sorcerer’s Cottage you are near Bjarnarfjörður, an area filled with stories and tales of the pagan customs, folklore, and sorcery.
+Svansholl (Svan’s Hill) in Bjarnarfjörður, where you will also find the Sorcerer’s Cottage, was originally the land of Svanur the Sorcerer.
 He is mentioned in Njal’s Saga, one of the most famous of the Sagas.
-There he is said to be “a great sorcerer” and “very difficult to deal with”.
+There, he is said to be “a great sorcerer” and “very difficult to deal with”.

-The Museum's Sorcerer's Cottage is in Bjarnarfjordur.
+The Museum's Sorcerer's Cottage is in Bjarnarfjörður.
 The Cottage is the second part of the Museum's exhibition and gives insight into the lives of people in the 17. century.

 Goðdalur (or, "the valley of the high priest")